-Take a look at what our graduates say about studying English at the University of Suffolk.
+- What our graduates say about studying English at the University of Suffolk.

-Find out more about our course partnerships with regional arts organisations, publishers, theatre companies and community groups to offer you exciting opportunities during your studies, including exclusive writing competitions such as the Student New Angle Prize.
+- Our course partnerships with regional arts organisations, publishers, theatre companies and community groups to offer you exciting opportunities during your studies, including exclusive writing competitions such as the Student New Angle Prize.